-The V1050 telephone also includes a voice note recorder that allows up to 2 minutes of personal messages to be recorded.
+V975 and V980 telephones also include a voice note recorder that allows up to 2 minutes of personal messages to be recorded.
 This feature has a complete set of record, playback, and management tools that make it easy to store and maintain a list of personal memos.